 Spotlight on Faculty

-"Presidential Conversations" Series Debut November 13Architectural historian Dr. Marta Gutman will be the inaugural guest in the year-long series, "Presidential Conversations: Activism, Scholarship, and Engagement," debuting 4 p.m.
-Thursday, November 13 in Shepard 95.
-The new forum features a City College faculty member in conversation with the college President about their scholarship.
-In the first discussion, Dr. Gutman will talk about her book, "A City for Children: Women, Architecture, and the Charitable Landscapes of Oakland, 1850-1950," published last month.
+"Presidential Conversations" Series Debuts November 13Architectural historian Dr. Marta Gutman will be the inaugural speaker in the new year-long series, "Presidential Conversations: Activism, Scholarship, and Engagement," debuting Thursday, November 13, at 4 p.m. in Shepard 95.
+The forum features a City College faculty member in conversation with President Coico.
+Dr. Gutman will talk about her book, "A City for Children: Women, Architecture, and the Charitable Landscapes of Oakland, 1850-1950," published last month.

-EAS' Maria Tzortziou Receives $2.3m NASA GrantsAssociate Professor Maria Tzortziou of the earth and atmospheric sciences (EAS) department and NOAA CREST has received two three-year research grants from NASA for research on Carbon Dynamics along Terrestrial-Aquatic Interfaces.
+Maria Tzortziou Receives $2.3M NASA GrantsAssociate Professor Maria Tzortziou of the earth and atmospheric sciences (EAS) department and NOAA CREST has received two three-year research grants from NASA for research on Carbon Dynamics along Terrestrial-Aquatic Interfaces.
 Dr. Kyle McDonald, Terry Elkes Professor in EAS, is a co-PI.

 The projects will integrate advanced remote sensing observations of wetlands and coastal ocean color with novel mechanistic carbon cycling modeling to improve understanding of tidal wetlands as sources and sinks of carbon in a changing world.
 The projects involve collaborations with various academic and research institutions including Pennsylvania State University, the Virginia Institute of Marine Science, University of Maryland, University Of South Florida, NASA, NOAA, USGS, EPA, DOE and the Smithsonian Institution.